Skip to content

 EMDR, Adaptive Information Processing (AIP), and Veteran Transition: 5 Reasons Trauma Often Emerges After Military Service

-ByTimothy Vermillion, DSW, LCSW, BCD January 5, 2026January 5, 2026
+ByTimothy Vermillion, DSW, LCSW, BCD January 5, 2026January 5, 2026 Reading Time: 7 minutes

 Why Trauma Often Shows Up After Military Service Ends Veteran transition to civilian life is frequently framed as a practical challenge—finding employment, redefining purpose, or adjusting to a slower pace of life.
 Rand has explored this topic as recently as February 2025.
 Clinically, however, many veterans discover that emotional and physiological symptoms intensify after separation…